Hereford, Hay and Brecon Railway: Amalgamation with the Midland Railway

 The Midland Railway wished to get access to South Wales by securing a base in the Swansea district, and the Midland opened negotiations with the HH&BR in July 1869.
 This quickly led to an agreement, confirmed on 2 August 1869.
 It gave the Midland Railway "exclusive running powers" over the HH&BR system.
 In effect this was a lease, and the form of words was no doubt intended to deceive the GWR.
 The arrangement came into force on 1 October 1869.
 The Midland had harboured reservations about the working arrangement lest creditors of the HH&BR seize the Midland rolling stock.
 The GWR were dismayed at this turn of events, for they had been conducting negotiations with the HH&BR themselves.
 When the Midland Railway tried to run a train into Barton, the GWR station at Hereford, the GWR blocked the junction with an engine and wagons, refusing to allow the Midland to get access.

 The HH&BR sought a writ of mandamus in the High Court and succeeded in getting power to reinstate (if necessary) the junction at Barton, and to use the Barton station as before.
 However these powers did not extend to the Midland Railway, and for the time being the GWR continued to block access to that company's trains.
 The GWR now demanded payment from the HH&BR for the earlier works that gave access to the HH&BR into Barton.
 The HH&BR refused the claim, and the matter went to Bristol Assizes in August 1870, where at length the GWR was granted the sum of £1,255.

 The Midland continued to clash in court battles with the GWR over the claimed right to run their trains into Barton, and eventually they won.
 Nevertheless it was not until 1 April 1874 that Brecon trains resumed using Barton.
 They continued to use it until 1893, reversing their trains there and running a shuttle for through Worcester carriages to and from Barrs Court.

-The Midland Railway Company took a full lease of the line by an Act of 30 July 1874 and finally absorbed the HH&BR in 1876.
+The Midland Railway Company took a full lease of the line by the Midland Railway (Hereford, Hay and Brecon Railway Lease) Act 1874 (37 & 38 Vict. c. clxii) of 30 July 1874 and finally absorbed the HH&BR in 1876.